remix-run/react-router/docs/API.md

 If all three parameters are `undefined`, this means that there was no route found matching the given location.

-*Note: You probably don't want to use this in a browser.
-Use the [`history.listen`](https://github.com/rackt/history/blob/master/docs/GettingStarted.md#getting-started) API instead.*
+*Note: You probably don't want to use this in a browser unless you're doing server-side rendering of async routes.*

 ## `createRoutes(routes)`